 Alternatives to Burning

 Why is outdoor burning a concern?
 The smoke from outdoor burning contains many air pollutants.
 These include carbon monoxide, sulfur dioxides, nitrogen oxides, and other volatile organic compounds and toxic substances.
-This smoke also produces tiny particles that are inhaled deep into the lungs.
-Our body's defenses can't protect us from them, so these particles can cause harmful chemical and structural changes to human lung tissue.
+This smoke also produces tiny particles that are inhaled deep into the lungs, which can cause damage.

 This manual presents to growers, range managers, and orchardists research-based information regarding reasonable alternatives to burning for residue, weeds, diseases, and insects.